 4. Get legal insurance

 Legal insurance covers attorney fees for almost any legal problem.
-And, while you’re probably saying, ‘how worried should I really be about getting sued?,’ there are lots of reasons someone needs a lawyer.
-In fact, legal insurance is most commonly used for divorce, estate planning and real estate transactions.
-That last part is where the hack comes in: Some states mandate an attorney oversee closing on a home and, even in those that don’t, it’s generally a good idea to have legal expert review your contract and do a title search.
+And, while you’re probably saying, ‘how worried should I really be about getting sued?’ there are lots of reasons someone needs a lawyer.
+In fact, legal insurance is most commonly used for divorce, estate planning, and real estate transactions.
+That last part is where the hack comes in: Some states mandate an attorney oversee closing on a home and, even in those that don’t, it’s generally a good idea to have a legal expert review your contract and do a title search.
 Hourly rates for attorneys can range from $240 to $495, but if you have legal insurance, your policy will generally foot that bill.
 Plans typically cost between $15 to $22 a month and are often available through an employer.

 5. Two words: Debt avalanche

 No, that doesn’t mean bury yourself in an avalanche of debt.
 Quite the opposite, in fact.
 The debt avalanche, sometimes called debt-stacking, is a money-saving method for getting out of the red.
 You make all your minimum loan payments, but put as much money as can toward the balance with the highest interest rate.
 Once that balance is gone, you move onto the one with the next highest APR and so on and so forth until all your debt is gone.
-This method helps you get out of debt faster and saves you a ton in interest.
+This method helps you get out of debt faster and saves you a ton of interest.

 Looking for more money hacks?
 Here are five ways to save 30% of your paycheck (mostly) without trying.

 This article originally appeared on PolicyGenius.